A General History |

 reassigned to freight duties.
 The units saw extensive use on Santa Fe's premiere 79 mph hotshot piggyback

-in the second half of 1969, but their brief careers as passenger units were almost over.
+in the second half of 1969.
+Their brief careers as passenger units, though, were almost over.

 The U30CG's were renumbered to the 8000-series in April 1970 as part of the 1969/70 general